Hugo Dingler: Life

-Hugo Dingler studied mathematics, philosophy, and physics with Felix Klein, Hermann Minkowski, David Hilbert, Edmund Husserl, Woldemar Voigt, and Wilhem Roentgen at the universities of Göttingen and Munich.
-He graduated from the University of Munich with a thesis under Aurel Voss.
+Hugo Dingler studied mathematics, philosophy, and physics with Felix Klein, Hermann Minkowski, David Hilbert, Edmund Husserl, Woldemar Voigt, and Wilhem Roentgen at the University of Göttingen and the Ludwig-Maximilians-Universität München.
+He graduated from the Ludwig-Maximilians-Universität München with a thesis under Aurel Voss.
 Dingler earned his Ph.D. in mathematics, physics and astronomy in 1906.
 His doctoral advisor was Ferdinand von Lindemann.
-In 1910 Dingler's first attempt to earn a Habilitation failed.
+In 1910, Dingler's first attempt to earn a Habilitation failed.
 His second try in 1912 was successful.
-Dingler then taught as a Privatdozent and hold lectures on mathematics, philosophy and the history of science.
-He became a professor at the University of Munich in 1920.
-Dingler got a position as Professor ordinarius in Darmstadt in 1932.
+Dingler then taught as a Privatdozent and held lectures on mathematics, philosophy and the history of science.
+He became a professor at the Ludwig-Maximilians-Universität München in 1920.
+Dingler obtained a position as Professor ordinarius at the Technische Universität Darmstadt in 1932.

 In 1934, one year after the Nazis took power Dingler was dismissed from his teaching position for still unclear reasons.
 Dingler himself told several interviewers that this was because of his favorable writings concerning Jews.
-In fact both philo-semitic as well as anti-semitic statements by Dingler had been noted.
+In fact, both philo-semitic and anti-semitic statements by Dingler had been noted.

-From 1934 to 1936 he again held a teaching position.
+From 1934 to 1936, he again held a teaching position.

-In 1940 Dingler joined the Nazi Party and was again given a teaching position.
+In 1940, Dingler joined the Nazi Party and was again given a teaching position.
 Of Dingler's 1944 book Aufbau der exakten Fundamentalwissenschaft only thirty copies survived wartime bombing.

 Thought

 Dingler's position is usually characterized as "conventionalist" by Karl Popper and others.
 Sometimes he is called a "radical conventionalist" (also referred to as "critical voluntarism" in the secondary literature), as by the early Rudolf Carnap.
 Dingler himself initially characterized it as "critical conventionalism", to contrast it with the "naïve conventionalism" of other philosophers such as Poincaré, but he himself later ceased to call his position conventionalist.
 Dingler agrees with the conventionalists that the fundamental assumptions of geometry and physics are not extracted empirically and cannot be given a transcendental deduction.
 However, Dingler disagrees with conventionalists such as Henri Poincaré in that he does not believe there is freedom to choose alternative assumptions.
 Dingler believes that one can give a foundation to mathematics and physics by means of operations as building stones.
 Dingler claims that this operational analysis leads one to Euclidean geometry and Newtonian mechanics, which are the only possible results.

 Dingler opposed Albert Einstein's relativity theory and was therefore opposed and snubbed by most of the leaders of the German physics and mathematics community.
-This opposition, at least to the theory of general relativity, remains in the work of his follower Paul Lorenzen.
+This opposition, at least to the theory of general relativity, continues in the work of his follower Paul Lorenzen.

 Influence

-Paul Lorenzen, noted for his work on constructive foundations of mathematics was a follower of Dingler, at least with respect to the foundations of geometry and physics.
+Paul Lorenzen, noted for his work on constructive foundations of mathematics, was a follower of Dingler, at least with respect to the foundations of geometry and physics.
 The so-called Erlangen School of followers and allies of Lorenzen, including Kuno Lorenz, Wilhelm Kamlah, and Peter Janich, and more indirectly, Jürgen Mittelstraß, is thus in large part pursuing a modernized version of Dingler's program which claims to incorporate relativity, quantum theory and quantum logic.